john-urbilog/act-rules.github.io/_rules/role-attribute-has-valid-value-674b10.md

 ## Assumptions

-- The ARIA `role` is being used to comply to WCAG.
+The rule assumes that the use of an ARIA `role` is necessary to rendre the element or content accessible.
+The necessity of this role as well as its correct usage in the local context are not checked.
+It is assumed to be deployed to ensure WCAG compliance.

 ## Accessibility Support